sr99622/Text-To-Speech-Qwen3/README.md

 Qwen3-TTS has the ability to create voices using a prompt describing the voice.
 It has been observed that there is quite a bit a variability in the quality of the output that can have a dramatic effect on the tone of the speech.
 It is helpful to make several runs of the speech generation so that there are a number of candidates for the final selection of the audio clip.

 The program takes a voice quality prompt that describes the qualities the type of voice desired and a script to be read by the voice.
 Then a batch process is run that will produce a number of candidates for the voice, which can be played back from inside the app.
 File names can be changed from inside the app to make it easier to find them later on.
+Prompts are saved along with the audio files they generate so there is context for the generation.
+Use the Open Batch Folder button to access the history of generations, and reload them for review.

 In order to run this program, use the virtual environment created above for the installation and run